 I retired after 40.5 years as a minister in the Presbyterian Church USA, and served 5 congregations in that time.
 That’s a lot of church board meetings.
 In every church board meeting the major portion of the time spent meeting was spent talking about paying the bills.
 I have never served on a church board that spent its time imagining how to be the church, wondering how to be the church, discussing new and better ways to be the church.
 Every church board has spent most of its time imagining, wondering, discussing how to pay the bills in order to keep doing what the church has always done.
 Every new program idea, or proposal for ministry and service, was evaluated in terms of its potential impact on the church’s ability to pay the bills.
 In order to be approved, a program or ministry idea has to be so innocuous as to be invisible, because, otherwise, it might offend someone, and they might leave the church, or stop giving, and then where would we be?

 On another level, all the programs in all the churches look exactly alike.
-What is a church without Vacation Bible School, and music programs, and choir practices, and covered dish dinners, and Bible studies, and Sunday schools, and men’s groups and women’s groups and youth groups, and mission trips to Mexico?
+What is a church without Vacation Bible School, and music programs, and choir practices, and bell choirs, and covered dish dinners, and Bible studies, and Sunday schools, and men’s groups and women’s groups and youth groups, and mission trips to Mexico?
 If you don’t do church the way church is supposed to be done, people may get the idea that this isn’t a church, and stop coming, and stop giving, and then who will pay the bills?

 At some point, the bills stop enabling us to be the church, and start preventing us from being the church, and no one has any idea of where that point is.
 The same thing applies in our own personal lives, and the same thing applies to the country as a whole, and to the world at large.
-At some point the bills that enable us to have a life begin to keep us from living.
+At some point, the bills that enable us to have a life begin to keep us from living.
 At some point, we begin to live to pay the bills.
-And, we have no idea of where that point is—or, or what bills we should incur, and what bills we should never consider being responsible for.
+And, we have no idea of where that point is—or, of what bills we should incur, and what bills we should never consider being responsible for.

 We have to do a better job of paying attention—and of being right about what is important, and of living in ways which honor and serve that.
 We have to have a better idea of what it takes—of what we need, and why we need it.
 We cannot just spend our lives collecting glass and plastic.
 What are we about?
 What do we mean, intend, with the lives we are living?
 How do the bills we pay serve that meaning, that intention?
 At what point do our bills begin to compromise that meaning, that intention?
 What do we want to do with the lives that are ours to live?
 What do we need to do with the lives that are ours to live?
 How does what we buy serve the life we need to live?